flamerged/things3-mcp/README.md

 ### Performance Issues
 - The server caches projects, areas, and tags for 5 minutes
-- Use `system.refresh` to manually clear caches if needed
+- Use `system_refresh` to manually clear caches if needed
 - For large operations, use bulk tools instead of individual operations

 ## Known Limitations

-1. **Checklist Items**: Things3's AppleScript API doesn't support modifying checklist items after creation
+1. **Checklist Items**:
+   - Things3's AppleScript API doesn't support checklist manipulation
+   - We use URL schemes as a workaround when creating TODOs with checklists
+   - This may cause Things3 to briefly come to the foreground
+   - Existing checklist items cannot be modified after creation
 2. **Project Deletion**: Projects cannot be deleted via AppleScript, only completed
 3. **Reminder Details**: Limited reminder information available through AppleScript
 4. **Tag Hierarchy**: Tag parent-child relationships are read-only
+5. **URL Scheme Limitations**:
+   - When using URL schemes (for checklists), the newly created TODO's ID cannot be directly retrieved
+   - The server performs a search to find the created TODO, which may fail if multiple TODOs have identical titles

 ## Contributing